alyt89/Milestone-Project-2-JavaScript/README.md

 # Future site enhancements

+- Show the list of guesses from the user before clicking submit.

 - More levels with increased speed and longer lists of colours to remember.

 - Higher levels could introduce a random font colour to each entry to further challenge the user so they would have to memorise the colour of the font and not the word displayed or vice versa.